-My overall thesis for my blog has always been that we have more in common than we think, like with cancer and scleroderma.
-Autoimmune illnesses like scleroderma, and cancer are completely different illnesses; but both used to be death sentences.
+The theme of my blog has always been that we have more in common than we think, like with Autoimmune illnesses like scleroderma, and cancer are completely different illnesses; but both used to be death sentences.
 Many cancer drugs, like methotrexate, are used off-label, improving the lives of countless patients with autoimmune diseases.
 I am one of those patients.

 Methotrexate slows the growth of tumors, cures deadly pregnancy complications like ectopic pregnancies, and slows the progression of deadly autoimmune diseases.
 Methotrexate has a wider range than Mariah Carey.